ro-savage/2016-react-base/README.md

 Deeper dive into Sagas
 * [Async operations using redux-saga](https://medium.freecodecamp
 .com/async-operations-using-redux-saga-2ba02ae077b3#.mcmxsk6i8) - Another dive into redux-saga

+### Testing React / Redux
+[Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/) are used for
+testing.
+Jest can be run with the command `npm test` and it will run only the the tests/files that have changed since the last commit.
+To tests everything, you need to manually choose run all tests.
+The question of what to test and how much is always a hard one to answer.
+The policy we use is, if it has complexity, test it, if it's simple, don't worry.

+Suggested reading:
+* [Redux - Writing tests](http://redux.js.org/docs/recipes/WritingTests.html) - Example of how to
+ write tests
+* [Thoughts on react/redux testing](https://medium
+.com/javascript-inside/some-thoughts-on-testing-react-redux-applications-8571fbc1b78f#.c8lp9dfyv)
+ - a good post about hwat should and shouldnt be tested Deeper dive into Sagas
+* [Enzyme Docs](http://airbnb.io/enzyme/docs/api/index.html) - Docs on the Enzyme API
+* [Jest Docs](https://facebook.github.io/jest/docs/api.html) - Docs on the Jest API

 ### More suggested reading
 There is a lot more to learn, the rest can more-or-less be understood by reading this code base.